Sedocan87/carejournal/BLUEPRINT.md

 Practical Utility: The "Doctor's Report" feature solves a critical pain point by transforming personal logs into a clear, actionable summary for healthcare providers.

 1.2.
 Guiding Principles: Privacy by Design (PbD)
 The entire development process will be governed by the seven principles of Privacy by Design.
 This is not an afterthought; it is the foundation of the architecture.

 Proactive, not Reactive: We will build security in from the start, not patch it in later.

 Privacy as the Default: The app will collect the absolute minimum data necessary to function.
 All privacy-enhancing features will be on by default.

 Privacy Embedded into Design: The on-device architecture is a direct embodiment of this principle.

 Full Functionality (Positive-Sum): The absence of cloud features is presented as a benefit: enhanced speed, offline capability, and ultimate privacy.

 End-to-End Security: Data is encrypted from the moment it's created until the user chooses to delete it.

 Visibility and Transparency: The app's UI and privacy policy will be clear, honest, and written in plain language.

 User-Centric: The user is the sole owner and controller of their data.
 The app will provide easy tools to manage, export, and delete it.

 2. Technical Architecture & Specifications
 The app will be built using Flutter for cross-platform compatibility (iOS and Android) from a single codebase.
 The architecture is designed to be serverless from a user-data perspective.

 Component	Technology/Package	Rationale & Implementation Notes
 Framework	Flutter SDK	Enables cross-platform development for iOS and Android.
-Local Database
-sqflite_sqlcipher

-Provides a local SQLite database with robust, industry-standard AES-256 encryption.
+Local Database	sqflite_sqlcipher  	Provides a local SQLite database with robust, industry-standard AES-256 encryption.
 This is the core of our on-device storage strategy, ensuring all health data is encrypted at rest.
-Encryption Key Storage
-flutter_secure_storage

-Securely stores the database encryption key in the platform's native secure storage: Keychain for iOS and Keystore for Android.
+Encryption Key Storage	flutter_secure_storage  	Securely stores the database encryption key in the platform's native secure storage: Keychain for iOS and Keystore for Android.
 This prevents the key from being easily extracted.
-App Lock (Optional)
-local_auth

-Allows the user to lock the app with their device's biometric authentication (Face ID, Touch ID, Fingerprint) or passcode, adding a crucial layer of security if the device is lost or shared.
+App Lock (Optional)	local_auth  	Allows the user to lock the app with their device's biometric authentication (Face ID, Touch ID, Fingerprint) or passcode, adding a crucial layer of security if the device is lost or shared.
-PDF Generation
-pdf

-A powerful library for creating PDF documents directly on the device.
+PDF Generation	pdf  	A powerful library for creating PDF documents directly on the device.
 It uses a widget-based system, making it intuitive for a Flutter developer to build the "Doctor's Report" layout.
-File System Access
-path_provider

-Used to find the correct, secure directory on the device's file system to store the encrypted database and any generated reports.
+File System Access	path_provider  	Used to find the correct, secure directory on the device's file system to store the encrypted database and any generated reports.
-Data Export (CSV)
-to_csv or csv

-To implement the "Export All Data" feature, allowing users to get a full backup of their information in an open, accessible format.
+Data Export (CSV)	to_csv or csv  	To implement the "Export All Data" feature, allowing users to get a full backup of their information in an open, accessible format.
 Sharing	share_plus	To invoke the native OS sharing dialog, allowing the user to securely send their generated PDF or CSV reports via email, AirDrop, or other services without the app needing network permissions.
 Photo Integration	image_picker	To allow users to select photos from their gallery or take a new one to attach to log entries (e.g., a picture of a rash or a meal).
+Data Visualization	fl_chart	For creating charts and graphs to visualize health data over time.
+Backup Encryption	encrypt	To encrypt and decrypt the database for the secure backup and restore feature.
+File Selection	file_picker	To allow the user to select a backup file to restore from.

 3. Core Feature Implementation Plan
-Feature 1: Unified Health Log
+Feature 1: Unified Health Log (Done)
 This is the main screen of the app—a chronological timeline of all user-entered data.

 Data Model: A single log_entries table in the SQLite database.